xbmc/kodi-tv/src/content/article/kodi-nexus-beta-1/index.md

 * **Unix based platforms**

   * Android and Apple platforms now ship with Python 3.11 built in.
-Python3.11 is a very notable release due to considerable improvements in CPython regarding speed.
+Python 3.11 is a very notable release due to considerable improvements in CPython regarding speed.
 Checkout the [python release notes](https://docs.python.org/3/whatsnew/3.11.html) for more info.
 * **Android**

   * Android builds will now be built as `RelwithDebinfo` by default for our Jenkins builds.
 This means nightlies and most other Android builds built by PRs will be with the more optimised `RelwithDebinfo` instead of `Debug`.
 This was done as some issues being investigated by devs was found to be purely cause by the slower Debug build types.